 - Dirt/aggregates and materials will be purchased in the open market.
 It is common sense to purchase these materials commercially, as buying more acreage is significantly costlier and more time consuming.

-In February 2017, the Texas Bullet Train announced some exciting news about its Land Option Program.
+In February 2017, Texas Central announced some exciting news about its Land Option Program.
 This news generated great excitement along the route, but also some misinterpretations of the important milestones.
-Here, the Texas Bullet Train project sets the record straight about a particular news release issued by a group opposing the train.
+Here, Texas Central sets the record straight about a particular news release issued by a group opposing the train.

 In addition, first-hand accounts from land-owners participating in the Land Option Program show that they were treated fairly throughout the process.